easyCZ/SLIP-A-2015/report/hayden.md

 and building a circuit for obtaining a clean ECG trace.

-An ECG shows the change in electrical potential between two points on the body caused by the depolarization and repolarisation of different heart muscles.
+An ECG shows the change in electrical potential between two points on the body caused by the depolarisation and repolarisation of different heart muscles.

 At first, this may appear to be a trivial problem to solve - we simply need to build an amplifier to amplify the difference in potential between two electrodes